 Through screenings of original film prints, assigned readings and discussion, the course will consider a number of experimental filmmakers and then conclude with a review of exhibition and distribution strategies for moving image art.
 All students will complete a number of short assignments on film and one final project on either film or video, each of which is to be presented for class critique.
 One three-hour class and one film screening per week.

 Requisite: One 200-level production course or relevant experience (to be discussed with the instructor in advance of the first class).
 Limited to 12 students.
 Omitted 2017-18.
-Professor Levine.2019-20: Offered in Fall 2019
+Professor Levine.2020-21: Not offered

 (Offered as THDA 352, FAMS 342 and MUSI 352) The focus of this studio course will be to create performances, installations and/or videos in multiple locations both on and off campus.
 This course is especially designed for students in dance, theater, film/video, art, music and creative writing who want to explore the challenges and potentials in creating performances and events outside of traditional "frames" or venues (e.g., the theater, the gallery, the concert hall).
 In the first part of the semester we will experiment with different techniques for working together as an ensemble and developing responses to different spaces.
 We will then select different sites--based on student interest and location access--and spend the rest of the semester creating events/performances on site.
 Interaction with communities at these sites will also be explored, connecting the artistic work to community engagement and raising awareness of the issues and ethics involved in site-specific performance.
 These projects will be performed in process and at the end of the semester in a three-day festival.
 Two 80-minute classes; outside rehearsal/lab sessions TBA.

 Requisite: Previous experience in improvisation and/or composition in dance, theater, performance, film/video, music/sound, installation, creative writing, and/or design is required.
 Omitted 2017-18.
-Professor Woodson.2019-20: Not offered
+Professor Woodson.2020-21: Not offered

 What is art history?
 What is its history?
 What are its premises and where does it come from?
 This seminar will explore the historical foundations, formulations, and applications of current art historical methods, the foundations of the art historical discipline as it emerged from the late nineteenth and early twentieth centuries, as well as attitudes towards and theories on art practice in their diverse global contexts from before the modern period.
 Both practice and theory will be considered through discussion of select texts and objects drawn from a variety of traditions.
 Topics may include: style and periodization; iconography, narratology, and phenomenology; semiotics; the social functions of images and the social history of art; the cultural foundations of representation, aesthetics, and vision; art and the material world; art, gender, and sexuality; collecting and commodification of art; and post-colonialism and post-modernism.